rickkas7/DisplayGenerator/README.md

 ## Releases

+#### 0.0.3

+- Add gap between the yellow and blue parts of the display like an actual display.

 #### 0.0.2 2019-07-23

 - Added printCentered option.
-Note that only centers static text since GFX doesn't include a feature to automatically center text on the fly.
-It measures the text and generates the appropriate setCursor automatically.
+Note that this only centers static text since GFX doesn't include a feature to automatically center text on the fly.
+It measures the text and generates the appropriate setCursor for you.

 #### 0.0.1 2019-07-22